How Do You Choose Your Airbnb Cleaning Fee in 2026?

 Please note that I am not referring to income taxes.
 In that case, your Airbnb cleaning fees are essentially a wash of income and expense.
 Make sure you know all about the three types of taxes affecting your Airbnb.

 In my case, I pay an extra 12% lodging and occupancy tax on my cleaning fee.
-If our example base cleaning fee is $100, this means you should charge $112 to cover this.
-Otherwise, it comes out of your bottom line.
+If our example base cleaning fee is $100, you should charge $112 to cover it.
+Otherwise, it comes out of your bottom line, and if you are trying to maximize profits at your Airbnb, every dollar counts!

-If you are cleaning yourself or your cleaners aren’t providing the consumables, you should add those consumables here.
+If you are cleaning yourself, or your cleaners aren’t providing the consumables, you should add them here.
 For example, you might spend $15 per turn on toiletries, dish soap, paper towels, a sponge, k-cups, etc, for your home.
 This may bring the example cost up to $127, or keep it at $112 if your cleaners included these items.

 Amazon Airbnb Shopping Lists

-Again, Airbnb is not showing the cleaning fee to guests now in 2025.
+Again, Airbnb is no longer showing the cleaning fee to guests.
 But accurately setting it up in your listing can help ensure that you aren’t cutting yourself short when adjusting your nightly rate.
-It keeps your fixed costs in one place.
+It keeps your fixed costs in one place as you adjust your nightly rate, which flows to your bank account.

 Airbnb Routine Maintenance & Deep Cleaning